SuperAwesomeLTD/sa-adobeair-sdk/rdocs/source/03config.rst

 .. code-block:: actionscript

-    // Import all the SuperAwesome SDK library,
+    // Import all the SuperAwesome SDK library
     // with all subsequent namespaces
     import tv.superawesome.*

     //
-    // ExampleApplication is a generic Flash Builder
+    // AdobeAIRDemo is a generic Flash Builder
     // Mobile Project that will be exported to
     // either Android or iOS
-    public class ExampleApplication
+    public class AdobeAIRDemo
             extends Sprite {

-        public function ExampleApplication() {
+        public function AdobeAIRDemo() {

             SuperAwesome.getInstance().setConfigurationProduction();
             // SuperAwesome.getInstance().setConfigurationStaging();